ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 I tried to use optocouplers to amplify the data signal from 3.3V to 5V but failed.
 See here: https://ednieuw.home.xs4all.nl/ElecProj/OptoSK6812/OptocouplerSK6812.html<br>
 For level switching the 74HCT125 level shifter is used.
 It has four ports and I adapted the design of the PCB it can use the other three ports on the IC for other uses. <br>
 But the SK6812 RGBW strip, with 14 LEDs, also happily worked when the data line was connected directly to the 3.3V data line of the Nano ESP32.
-I have not tested strips with more LEDs in the strip.<br>
+I have not tested strips with more than 14 LEDs LEDs in the strip.<br>
 The lesson of this story is that you can connect the SK6812 RGBW strip with a 470 ohm resistor in the data line and a 200 - 1000 uF capacitor over the 5V and GND directly to the strip without the use of a level shifter.
 But success is not guaranteed.

 ![Nano-ESP32-V04](https://github.com/user-attachments/assets/3ad06452-0dd4-4310-8b51-25c115ec3959)